 b.
 Add essential oils and botanicals:

 People usually recommend the addition of hydrators and essential oils to DIY recipes and it’s quite a good idea to follow.
-Hydrators help draw moisture into the skin, while essential oils are believed to add anti-ageing benefits.
+Hydrators help draws moisture into the skin, while essential oils are believed to add anti-ageing benefits.
 Many lotions already have hydrators and agents for skin moisturization, so try including a drop or two of essential oils for improved fragrance and the added benefits.
 For extra hydration, consider adding ingredients like:

 - Glycerin: Which is a gentle hydrator that binds water to your skin and is the best option for sensitive, dry skin.